priscillaluong/w4-timed-quiz/README.md

 # w4-timed-quiz

-Week Four Challenge of the *UOB Full Stack Development Coding Bootcamp* requires students to use Web APIs to create a **timed multiple-choice quiz**.
+An application that uses Web APIs to create a **timed multiple-choice quiz**.

-We were given a User Story and an Acceptance Criteria as per below:

 User Story: